vfc2/forgebase/.github/instructions/guidelines.instructions.md

 * `semantic-kernel` for LLM chat via `ChatCompletionAgent` (streaming).
 * Python stdlib `asyncio` and `logging` for streaming and diagnostics.
 * Tooling: `pytest` for tests, `black` for formatting, `pylint` for linting, `mypy` for type checking.
+* You must ask before adding any external libraries or dependencies.

 ## Coding Standards

+* Always favour simplicity and minimise side-effects at all cost.
 * Google-style docstrings for every module, class, and function.
 * Full type hints; async-first design (`AsyncIterator[str]` for streaming).
 * Format with **Black**; **Pylint** and **mypy** must be clean (0 warnings).